-A single dataset may be pseudonymised personal data to one party and anonymous to another (i.e. anonymised), only if the second party does not hold the re-identification key.
+A single dataset may be pseudonymised personal data to one party and anonymous to another (i.e. Anonymised refers to data that has undergone a process of transformation to remove or alter personal data in such a way that individuals can no longer be identified from it, and it is impossible for that process to be reversed and the data to be re-identified.
+Anonymised data is considered non-personal and falls outside the scope of the GDPR.), only if the second party does not hold the re-identification key.
 By sharing only pseudonymised versions of datasets, therefore, it is possible, in the presence of suitable controls, to achieve effective anonymisation.
 Achieving effective anonymisation means that risks are reduced, helping data protection compliance for all parties involved.

 Having said that, even when pseudonymised data is shared with third parties, with no way for re-identification to occur, it is still prudent to ensure contractual measures are in place.
 It is worth noting that even if a sponsor only receives pseudonymised data, the sponsor is still considered to be the An entity (such as an organisation) which determines the purposes and means of the processing of personal data. under the GDPR (due to their determination of the means and purpose of the processing activity).
 It has been mentioned before, but pseudonymised data is still classed as personal data according to the GDPR.

 In the context of the GDPR, this includes Joint Data Controller Data Sharing Agreements or Data Processing Agreements, depending upon the contractual relationship.
 These contracts should be explicit about the responsibilities of each party, particularly with regards to which party is responsible for pseudonymising or anonymising datasets, and how re-identification keys should be retained.